 The form also asks about bringing in Indian or foreign currency.
 I circled no and one customs official challenged me about carrying dollars (admittedly true), but another one said it didn’t matter because I was American.
 No one was motivated enough to check my pockets, so just pretend you’re cashless.

 You’ll go through a basic customs and immigration questioning, walk past a lonely bag scanner not in use, then you’re out and free in Kolkata!
 The station area is strangely quiet and lacking in transportation hawkers, so consider downloading Ola (more popular in Kolkata) or Uber to use to get a taxi away from the station to your destination.
+It took me about 20 minutes to drive from Chitpur to my guesthouse in the Sudder area of Kolkata.

 Congrats, you’ve made it!